siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/90-2025-02-27-understanding-composable-annotation-in-jetpack-compose.md

 ---
 Jetpack Compose has revolutionized Android UI development by providing a modern, declarative approach to building user interfaces.
 At the core of this framework lies the `@Composable` annotation, which enables developers to create reusable UI components with ease.
 Understanding the `@Composable` annotation is crucial for anyone looking to build efficient, scalable, and maintainable Android applications.

-In this blog post, we will delve deep into what `@Composable` functions are, how they work, best practices for using them, and common pitfalls to avoid.
+In this article, we will delve deep into what `@Composable` functions are, how they work, best practices for using them, and common pitfalls to avoid.
 By the end of this article, you should have a solid grasp of how to leverage Jetpack Compose for your Android UI needs.

 ## What is @Composable?